This article discusses Cyprus citizenship by descent (CBD), its eligibility criteria, benefits, and how to acquire it in 2023.

 Type M72 application can be submitted by:

-- A person born before August 16, 1960, who is not a citizen of the UK and its former colonies and who originates from Cyprus from the male side.
+A person born before August 16, 1960, who is not a citizen of the UK and its former colonies and who originates from Cyprus from the male side.

-Documents For Acquiring Cyprus Citizenship By Descent
+Documents for Acquiring Cyprus Citizenship by Descent

-Each citizenship application form requires its own set of documents to be submitted with it.
 You are also required to pay an application fee that varies from €20 to €80, depending on the type of application you’re submitting.

 The following is the list of documents that you may need to submit with your application form: